NativeSmell/WarThunderDistanceCalculator/README.md

 Press Middle Mouse Button to calculate distance between you and Squad Mark.
 (In War Thunder you need change a Squad Mark button to Middle Mouse Button too)

-> Middle Button + Left Alt: Distance between you and Cursor (put cursor on map)
+> Middle Button + Left Alt (May be Shift + Alt. see on controll settings): Distance between you and Cursor (put cursor on map)

 > Middle Button + Left Ctrl: Distance between your team mate and Squad Mark (if you use this with Left alt: Distance between your team mate and Cursor)